-Employment & Training is undertaking an exciting new project – the Skills Partnership Fund – and is hiring Mentors to support the project activities.
+Musqueam’s Employment & Training Department is undertaking an exciting new project – the Skills Partnership Fund – and is hiring Mentors to support the project activities.
 These positions will be on-call, working from 5 – 25 hours/week, and may be up to 40 hours per week, depending on program/client activities and demands.

 Mentors are vital to the Musqueam Skills Partnership Fund (SPF) project and will serve as advisors, educators, role models and leaders giving back to participants in the Musqueam community, and contributing knowledge and skills through the sharing their professional and personal experiences (e.g. carpentry, piping, electrical, office administration, tourism/hospitality, archaeology, environmental monitoring) with multi-barrier client group.
 Our mentors are to build strong and stable mentoring relationships through trusting, respectful, honest and genuine relationships.
 These relationships are created to support the personal and professional growth and development of achieving individuals and assisting them to achieve their career goals.
-The primary functions of our mentors are to build a strong mentor relationship through listening, guidance, advice, teaching, and professional support.
+Reporting to the Mentor Coordinator, the primary functions of our mentors are to build a strong mentor relationship through listening, guidance, advice, teaching, and professional support.

 - Provide one-on-one mentoring to clients via face-to-face, telephone and email meetings.